TatumRobotics/astrobox_miband_watch/README.md

 ## Getting the authentication token

-1. Install the official [Mi Fitness](https://play.google.com/store/apps/details?id=com.xiaomi.wearable&hl=en_US) app on an Android phone
+1. Install the official [Mi Fitness](https://play.google.com/store/apps/details?id=com.xiaomi.wearable&hl=en_US) app on an Android phone (I used version 3.47.0)
 2. Sign in and connect to the Mi Band
 3. Go to the phone's Bluetooth settings
 4. Tap on the Mi Band and press "Unpair" in the bottom right